veganaize/closure-compiler/Bad-Type-Annotation.md

 ## Typo

 The first reason that this error could happen is that there is a typo in the referenced type.
-Check that the type is correct and it matches a type defined in file that exists in your project.
+Check that the [type is correct](https://github.com/google/closure-compiler/wiki/Types-in-the-Closure-Type-System) and it matches a type defined in file that exists in your project.

+## Code is not compatible with closure compiler

+Some projects use [JSDoc](http://usejsdoc.org/tags-type.html) annotations which are similar to [closure compiler annotations](https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler) but not entirely the same.
+Additionally, there are [assumptions used by the compiler](https://github.com/google/closure-compiler/wiki/Compiler-Assumptions) which code that was not designed with closure compiler in mind might not follow.

 ## File is not included in the compilation unit